This article was updated in April 2023.

 Start by comparing a few free versions or plugins and see if they do the job.
-You can even experiment with what might already be available on your computer.
+You can also experiment with what might already be available on your computer.
 Google, Microsoft and Apple each offer speech-to-text functions that work well for direct dictation, and social platforms like Facebook and YouTube provide limited captioning capabilities.
-Recorded audio and phone conversations are trickier and require more specialized transcription apps (PC Magazine reviews several of them).
+Recorded audio and phone conversations, however, are trickier and require more specialized transcription apps (PC Magazine reviews several of them).

 Even many of the paid transcription software tools offer free versions or free trial options, so experiment liberally.
-The number of errors you’ll get as you experiment will vary widely and only you can decide what error rate is acceptable for what you need.
+The number of errors you’ll get as you experiment will vary widely; only you can decide what error rate is acceptable for what you need.

 Just don’t make a choice and be done with it.

 AI—and automatic speech recognition specifically—is big business and innovation is happening rapidly.
-Keep an eye on those advances to utilize the best (and most cost-effective) solutions and to stay ahead of the curve when it comes to turning audio into pure marketing magic.
+Keep an eye on those advances to utilize the best (and most cost-effective) solutions.
+Make sure to stay ahead of the curve when it comes to turning audio into pure marketing magic.